Cells of the Immune System

 The immune system is made up of components that are present at birth (innate immunity) and those that develop following exposure to pathogens (acquired immunity).
 The innate branch of the immune system provides a generalized coverage against a limited amount of pathogens.
 The adaptive branch of the immune system, however, develops with exposure to foreign antigens.
 This article will discuss both branches of the immune system and their constituent cells.
 It will also include a brief discussion on disorders of the immune system.

-- Histology of Innate Immune Cells
+- Innate Immune Cells

-- Histology of Adaptive Immune Cells
+- Adaptive Immune Cells

 - The Complement Pathway

 The first line of defence against any invading force is a wall.
 In the case of the human body, the epithelia are the most extensive mechanical barrier against potential pathogens.
 The epithelia being discussed include the skin externally and the continuation of the mucous membranes of the respiratory and digestive systems internally.

 Although the type of epithelium varies depending on the location (i.e. from keratinized squamous epithelium of the skin to non-keratinized squamous epithelium of the oral cavity to simple mucus secreting columnar epithelium in the stomach), the cells are held together by desmosomes that significantly limits the permeability of the cell membranes.